|

 two thousand five hundred and fifteen of the Buddhist Era'.

-When these attempts at ethnic cleansing were resisted by the
+When the attempts at ethnic cleansing by Sinhala majority

 Tamil people by